-Valentine dining: where to woo this V-day
+Valentine’s dining: where to woo in 2021

 Ah, Valentine’s Day.
-That special day when single people sigh and harried-looking blokes across the country make hasty purchases of plastic-wrapped flowers from the local servo.
+That special day when single people sigh and harried-looking blokes make hasty purchases of plastic-wrapped flowers from the local servo.
 But while it might seem like Valentine’s Day was created by a fluffy pink teddy bear holding an “I love you” heart, it’s actually been around for centuries.
 It was created by the Christian church to honour at least one martyr named Valentine (apparently there were maybe three?) and to “Christianise” the pagan fertility festival of Lupercalia, which was traditionally held in the middle of February… and allegedly got pretty racy.

 The actual origins of Valentine’s Day being a day for lovers are a little blurry, but the legend we like best is about this Catholic priest named, yep, Valentine.
 He lived in Rome in the third century, and was sentenced to death by Emperor Claudius II after he was busted performing covert marriage ceremonies for Roman soldiers, who’d been forbidden by law to tie the knot.
 Apparently, while he was imprisoned, Valentine was visited by a young girl and they fell in love (aw).
 Before he was carted off to be executed, he sent her a note signed, “From your Valentine”.
 Sound familiar?
 Anyway, whether this is all true or not, it sure makes for a nice story.
 And if it is true, Hallmark owes that dude a bunch of royalties.

 For all the loved-up couples out there who aren’t holed up in Roman prisons right now, Valentine’s Day is the perfect occasion to head out for a romantic meal with your partner.
 But where to go?
-To help our Sydney and Melbourne lovers, we’ve compiled a list of choice places where you can enjoy some quality wine, top-notch food and just the right atmosphere to pop the big question, if you’re feeling brave enough.
+To help our Sydney and Melbourne lovers, we’ve compiled a list of choice places where you can enjoy some quality wine, top-notch food and just the right atmosphere to pop the big question.
+If you’re feeling brave enough.

 Aria will have sittings for lunch from 12pm (last sitting at 1:30pm) and dinner from 5:30pm.
 Dinner includes a six-course degustation for $275pp, with variations available on this for lunch.
 These include a four-course degustation for $225pp, a four-course degustation plus two glasses of Ruinart Brut Champagne for $285pp and a six-course degustation for $275pp.
 Beverage pairings are available at both sittings, with oysters, snacks and champagne offered throughout and a small bouquet of flowers upon departure.